zotero-chinese/styles/src/中国农业大学-人文与发展学院/index.md

   <div class="csl-entry">Walls S. C., W. J. Barichivich, M. E. Brown.
 2013.
 Drought, Deluge and Declines: The Impact of Precipitation Extremes on Amphibians in a Changing Climate[J]. <i>Biology</i>, 2(1): 399-418.</div>
   <div class="csl-entry">Weinstein L., M. N. Swartz.
 1974.
 Pathogenic Properties of Invading Microorganisms[A].
 In William A. Sodeman Jr. and William A. Sodeman eds. <i>Pathologic Physiology: Mechanisms of Disease</i>[C].
 Philadelphia: Saunders: 457-472.</div>
   <div class="csl-entry">World Health Organization.
 1970.
 Factors Regulating the Immune Response: Report of WHO Scientific Group[R].
 Geneva: WHO.</div>
-  <div class="csl-entry">Yufin S. A. 2000. <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering</i>, Moscow, Russia, February 1—4, 2000[M].
+  <div class="csl-entry">Yufin S. A. 2000. <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1-4, 2000</i>[M].
 Rotterdam: A. A. Balkema.</div>
 </div>

 <!-- PLACEHOLDER FOR WEBSITE - AFTER RESULT -->